JoaoLucasViegas/JoaoLucasViegas/README.md

 # Hi 👋, I'm João Lucas Viegas

-### Aspiring to be a Software Architect
+### Aspiring to be a Software Architect that builds reliable and well-designed systems.

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=JoaoLucasViegas&label=Profile views&color=0e75b6&style=flat" alt="JoaoLucasViegas" /> </p>

-- 🔭 I'm currently working on **Creating few (plenty) "crapware" in Rust while I try to figure how software architecture works.
+- 🔭 I'm currently working on **Creating a few (plenty) "prototype-wares" in Rust while I try to figure how software architecture works.
 Meantime I'll be reading books about how NOT to make "crapware" in general.**

 - 🌱 I'm currently learning **Rust (Easy, reliable and fun).
-Side projects being done on any given tech I feel like so... that can be: Java/Kotlin; C#; Python; C++; PHP; Node.js; Flutter (it's fashion).**
+Side projects being done on any given tech I feel like so that can be: Java/Kotlin; C#; Python; C++; PHP; Node.js; Flutter.**

 - 👯 I'm looking to collaborate on **Any given project that brings me joy, fun and plenty of headaches...**

 - 🤝 I'm looking for help with **Planning and designing systems.**

-- 💬 Ask me about **How to write code in general or how to develop a system: Clean Architecture; Clean Code; How to design systems.**
+- 💬 Ask me about **How to write, design and develop systems in general: Clean Architecture, Clean Code, Design Patterns**

 - 📫 How to reach me **santosviegasj@gmail.com**

 - ⚡ Fun fact **Did you know that Pygame is a better UI toolkit than Tkinter?
-Even though Tkinter is easier to prototype, the complexity of which is required to maintain the same UI get very costly once you add data.**
+Even though Tkinter is easier on prototype phase, the complexity of which is required to maintain the same UI gets costly every time you add more data into it.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">